ESL teachers support Hispanic students after Rhonda Thurman made controversial comments

 Teachers are upset by the comments and Thurman told us she stands by them and won't apologize.

-"I didn't say they were a burden I said the situation is a burden to the system is a burden on the system," said Thurman.
+"I didn't say they were a burden, I said the situation is a burden to the system," said Thurman.

 When asked what situation exactly she meant she responded, "Well, number one it is overcrowding of some of our schools."